alphabetically (on a 5 point system).........

 More so than any full-scale restaurant in town, the outdoor seating at Joe Coffee may be the most sought-after in town.
 With less than a dozen tables on a patio right on Commercial Street, no venue offers a better view of the Ptown traffic (on two and four legs as well).

 Now under new management, Joe is so much more than a good seat and what makes it entirely attractive is the excellent coffee and espresso and a selection of some of the best-looking pastries and cookies.
-Here is also one of the few places that you can buy good freshly ground coffee by the pound.That might be enough of an attraction but Joe goes one step further and offers breakfast and lunch sandwiches, some of which are the tastiest in town and easy on the wallet.
+Here is also one of the few places that you can buy good freshly ground coffee by the pound.That might be enough of an attraction but Joe goes one step further and offers breakfast and lunch sandwiches, all easy on the wallet.

 Years ago, I went to Joe infrequently and primarily due to some rather customer un-friendly people on the staff.
-Things have changed for the better in recent years as well with the new owner.
-Most of the staff is quite helpful and pleasant.
+Things have changed for the better in recent years as well with the new owner and the staff is now quite helpful and pleasant.

-An accessible bathroom available to customers, good coffee, good eats, a relaxing view of the street and on-site bicycle parking.
-As Provincetown restaurants go, it's The Four Seasons of coffee joints!
+An accessible bathroom available to customers, good coffee, decent eats, and on-site bicycle parking.

 133 Commercial Street, Provincetown